Southampton - Aston Villa: How to watch, start time, odds, prediction

 Team news

-Southampton have Ryan Bertrand back from suspension but are sweating on the fitness of right back Kyle Walker-Peters.
-Jannik Vestergaard and Oriol Romeu are getting closer to full fitness, while Moussa Djenepo is also stepping up his recovery.
+Southampton have Ryan Bertrand back from suspension but will be without right back Kyle Walker-Peters.
+Oriol Romeu and Moussa Djenepo are back from injury, while Jannik Vestergaard is expected to be back soon.
 Michael Obafemi and Will Smallbone are long-term absentees.

 Odds and ends (full odds provided by our partner, PointsBet)